Health Services

 If this is a more urgent matter, please notify your Community Advisor (CA) and call Campus Security at (515) 961-1711.
 If this is a medical emergency, please call 911.

 Note: All students are required to complete the electronic health form and provide proof of immunizations through the electronic health records, Medicat.
-Login into the patient portal here by using your Simpson username and password.
+Log in to the patient portal here using your Simpson username and password.

 About Health Services

-Free and discounted products and services available to students including:
+Free and discounted products and services available to students include:

 • Emergency first aid services